-As above stated, I had agreed to meet the clairvoyant physician the next morning.
-Accordingly we met, and after giving many particulars in regard to the state of my health, etc., and while he yet had me by the hand, I asked him if any thing unusual had happened to me since we met on the day before, upon which he gave me a sudden jerk, remarking, "Some of your spirit friends have come too close in contact with you and given you an electric shock."
-These are the facts, but I don't claim to be well enough posted in the philosophy of the phenomenon to risk an opinion here.
+As above stated, I had agreed to meet the clair-voyant physician the next morning.
+Accordingly we met, and after giving many particulars in re-gard to the state of my health, etc., and while he yet had me by the hand, I asked him if any thing unusual had happened to me since we met on the day before, upon which he gave me a sudden jerk, remarking, "Bome of your spirit friends have come too close in contact with you and given you an-electric shock."
+These are the facts, but I don't claim to be well enough posted in the philosophy of the phenomenon to risk an opinion here. of the phenomenon to risk an opinion here.
+TRUTH SECKER.